-- Dry Skin – Many people who are suffering from dehydration and don’t know it have dry skin.
+- Dry Skin – Many people who are suffering from dehydration and don’t know they have dry skin.
 This is because there is not enough blood volume to support supple skin.

 - Food Cravings, Especially for Sweet Stuff – If you can’t seem to satiate your sweet tooth, you might be dehydrated.
 This is obviously a serious problem if you are trying to lose weight, as eating sugary snacks can add lots of empty, nutrition-lacking calories to your diet, as well as spike your glucose levels, causing a vicious cycle of craving MORE sugar.

 - Fatigue and Moodiness – Our bodies are more than half water, so when you don’t have enough of it, you are likely to feel tired and anxious.

 Mistakes to Avoid